The garage is a great place to carry out hobbies such as band practice, carpentry and working on your car.

 They don’t seem like much at first, but acoustic foam panels can improve the sound insulation of any room, including your garage.
 Foam panels help with reducing impact noises by adding a soft layer to hard surfaces, preventing the sound from bouncing and vibrating.

-Consider adding acoustic foam panels to the walls and ceilings inside your garage, and if you aren’t phased about the view, you place them on windows as well.
+Consider adding acoustic foam panels to the walls and ceilings inside your garage, and if you aren’t phased about the view, you can place them on windows as well.
 It is important to remember that they can collect dust very easily, so it would be in your best interest to clean them regularly.

 3. Lay down rubber mats